Abraiz01/cube/README.md

 * Initially we thought about making the cube structure using triangles.
 The structure would be formed using the BufferGeometry feature in three.js.
 However, we soon realized that it was difficult to implement Raycasting on the triangles inside the Buffer cube since the triangles weren’t mesh objects.
 Moreover, we realized it was a bit difficult to interact with triangles since they were 2D objects.
-So, we decided not to proceed with the triangles-inside-a-larger-cube idea. **Triangle emoji** <br/><br/>
+So, we decided not to proceed with the triangles-inside-a-larger-cube idea. 🔺 <br/><br/>

 <p align="center">
   <img